Iron Deficiency Anemia

 What is the difference between ferritin and iron?

 Ferritin is a good indicator of how much iron is stored within our body.
-For example, if a blood test reveals ferritin levels are low, this could be a sign of iron deficiency anemia.
+For example, if a blood test reveals ferritin levels are low, this could be a sign of IDA.
 Approximately one-quarter of the total iron in the body is stored as ferritin.
 Ferritin has a vital function in the absorption, storage, and release of iron.
 It has a large iron core which can store up to 4000 iron atoms.
 These atoms are protected by the protein coat of the ferritin protein, called apoferritin.
 Most ferritin is found in the liver but it can also be present in the spleen, bone marrow, and the muscles.

 Normal ferritin levels are between 13 and 150 µg/L, although this can change depending on the laboratory testing the sample.